 - Entrance – free

 Even if you’re not a pilgrim it’s interesting to visit the Cathedral during the mass.
-The main mass takes place daily at 12 pm.
-It lasts between 30-45 minutes.
+The masses happen several times a day.
+They last between 30-45 minutes.
 If you’re lucky you might witness the Botafumeiro Ceremony when a massive silver incense burner attached to the ceiling is swung by 6 specially trained monks.
 It doesn’t happen every day only on special religious occasions such as Christmas, Easter, etc. In the peak Camino season (August – September) you have better chances to see Botafumeiro some groups of pilgrims book the ceremony for their arrival in Santiago.

 Do a rooftop tour of the Cathedral

 To make your visit to the Cathedral complete, do a rooftop tour.
 During the tour, you’ll get a unique opportunity to see the top part of the Cathedral from close by and to enjoy bird-eye views of Santiago de Compostela.
 The guided tour is about 1 hour during that time you can explore the roof and enjoy 360 views of the city and have a look from the top at the squares and streets around the cathedral.

 Become a pilgrim for a day

 Becoming a pilgrim even for a day is a unique thing to do in Santiago de Compostela.
 If the Camino de Santiago vibe inspires you for a pilgrimage you can give it a try and spend one day on the Camino.
 You can start in Padron (the Portuguese Camino) or O Pedrouzo (the Camino Frances).
 Both towns are about 20 km away from Santiago.
 Most pilgrims start their last day there.